Updated June 28, 2026

 • Technology Integration: Combining multiple tools and frameworks like a professional developer

-• End-to-End Thinking: Understanding deployment, user experience, and maintenance—not just algorithms
+• End-to-End Thinking: Understanding deployment, user experience, and maintenance, not just algorithms

 • Self-Direction: Proving you can learn independently and drive projects to completion

 Many successful software engineers report that their student projects were more valuable in landing their first job than their coursework.
-Projects tell a story about your passion, initiative, and practical abilities that transcripts simply cannot convey.
+Projects tell a story about your passion, initiative, and practical abilities that transcripts simply can't convey.

 40%